AmolShelke2/sneakerhead/README.md

 # Special thanks

-The images for this project is taken from superkicks official website and the design too.
+The images for this project are taken from superkicks official website and the design too.